ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 After installation, a phylotaR pipeline can be launched with the `setup()` and `run()` functions.
 Before launching a run, a user must first look up the NCBI taxonomic ID for their chosen taxonomic group.
 To find the ID of your taxon, search [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) using the scientific name or an English common name.
 For example, upon searching for the primate genus 'Aotus' we should come across this [page](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=9504) which states the taxonomic ID as `9504`.

 Because names are not unique phylotaR does not allow names to be used instead of taxonomic IDs.
 Aotus is a good example as there is also a plant genus of the same name.
 If we were to search NCBI with just the name then we would be downloading a mixture of primate and plant DNA.
 Such is the importance of IDs.
-(You could automate this step yourself using the [taxize](https://github.com/ropensci/taxize) package.)
+(Alternatively, you could automate this step yourself using the [taxize](https://github.com/ropensci/taxize) package.)

 ### Running